mora-ehidne/moras_camp9_notes/2 Backend/Packages/Express - web framework for Node.js.md

 ### `use()`

 The `use()` method triggers on any HTTP request that matches the given URL.
+It is generally used to run code that is being applied to all HTTP handler methods.
-Such functions are also called _middleware_.
+Functions that run before other HTTP handler methods are also called _middleware_.

 ```ts
 app.use('/', (req, res, next)=>{